Businessman planning new Knoxville entertainment district proposes site name change

 KNOXVILLE, Tenn.
-(WATE) — A area of downtown Knoxville may soon be renamed as local businessman Scott West continues to pursue the development of a new entertainment and retail district.
+(WATE) — An area of downtown Knoxville may soon be renamed as local businessman Scott West continues to pursue the development of a new entertainment and retail district.

 The Knoxville Public Property Naming Committee on Monday approved a petition to rename the site adjacent to the former music venue The International on Blackstock Avenue to the “Asylum Avenue District.”